LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 - Do you have any questions about:
   - The midterm?
+  - The term project?
+    Don't forget to post your project proposal in forum in the week 5 section on Moodle.
+    This is a good time to start the skeleton of your project.
   - The reading on arrays?
     The quiz closes before class on Thursday
   - Anything else?